Salimjj/alx-system_engineering-devops/0x02-shell_redirections/README.md

-5-firstlines script display the first 10 lines of the file 6-third_line script display the 3 line of the file iacta 7-file script creat a file with contant in it
+5-firstlines script display the first 10 lines of the file 6-third_line script display the 3 line of the file iacta 7-file script creat a file with contant in it 8-cwd_state script creat a file with a content from a command